 In June 2017, the Cabinet of Japan approved 'Basic Policy on Economic and Fiscal Management and Reform 2017', which aimed to 'develop a foundation to activate international arbitration' in Japan as one of the important policies of the Japanese government.
-With the cooperation of the public and private sectors, in February 2018 the Japan International Dispute Resolution Center (JIDRC) was established.
-On 1 May 2018, the Japan International Dispute Resolution Center (Osaka) (JIDRC-Osaka), the state-of-the-art facilities dedicated to resolving international disputes (international arbitration and ADR), started its operations.
-The JIDRC also plans to establish the same facilities for hearing of arbitration and other types of ADR in Tokyo (JIDRC-Tokyo) in March 2020.
+With the cooperation of the public and private sectors, in February 2018, the Japan International Dispute Resolution Center (JIDRC) was established.
+On 1 May 2018, the Japan International Dispute Resolution Center (Osaka) (JIDRC-Osaka), the first dedicated facility in Japan for international arbitration and alternative dispute resolution (ADR), started its operations.
+Also, JIDRC-Tokyo, a world-leading specialised facility for international arbitration and alternative dispute resolution, was opened in March 2020 in Toranomon, Tokyo.